Written & Directed by Joss Whedon

 - For Xander knocking Glory for six with a wrecking ball.Xander: I'm also a swell bowler.

 Spike: The gods themselves do tremble.

-- Flashback Echo: When Buffy puts together the clues on how to close the rift.
+- Flashback Cut: When Buffy puts together the clues on how to close the rift.

 - Girl on Girl Is Hot: Xander asks why the Buffybot hasn't been melted down.

 - The Glasses Come Off: Inverted—Giles deliberately puts on his glasses before suffocating Ben, making a point of not sparing himself the horror of what he's doing.

 - Gory Discretion Shot: Buffy pounding on a downed Glory with the hammer, again and again.

 - Grand Finale: For the series on The WB.

 - Grave Humor: Buffy's tombstone reads, Buffy Anne Summers, beloved sister, devoted friend.
 She saved the world.
 A lot.

 - Groin Attack: A rare female example.
 It's hard to see due to the pace of the fight, but at one point Glory clearly punches Buffy in the groin.
 And yes, it hurts just as much for women, and Glory is a god... ouch.